(A) Policy statement and purpose

 (2) Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.

-(3) The title IX coordinator is responsible for coordinating the effective implementation of supportive measures.
+(3) The title IX coordinator or designee is responsible for coordinating the effective implementation of supportive measures.
 A complainant or respondent may meet with the title IX coordinator to discuss the adequacy or need for supportive measures.

 (4) BGSU will maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of BGSU to provide the supportive measures.